Jonny-exe/dezentralized-file-storage/README.md

   (compress, encrypt, split, hash)
   - [x] Fix hashing function
   - [x] Write function to send a group of bytes
-  - [ ] Some not read all the files at once.
+  - [ ] Somehow not read all the files at once.